Brian Reader: Iowa Barnstormers

 On February 3, 2013, Reader was assigned to the Iowa Barnstormers of the Arena Football League (AFL).
 Reader spent almost the entire the 2013 season as the backup quarterback to J. J. Raterink.
 It wasn't until the Barnstormers Week 17 game against the Utah Blaze, when Reader made his first career start.

 Reader had his rookie option picked up by the Barnstormers in 2014, where he backed up quarterback Carson Coffman.

 New Orleans VooDoo

 On October 7, 2014, Reader was assigned to the New Orleans VooDoo.
 When starting quarterback Adam Kennedy was injured during the VooDoo's week 4 game, Reader became the starting quarterback.

+Coaching career

+In 2015, Reader joined his alma mater, Idaho, as a graduate assistant.
+In 2017, he was promoted to director of football operations.
+In 2019, he joined the on-field coaching staff as the running backs coach.
+For the spring 2021 season that was delayed due to COVID-19, he transitioned to the wide receivers coach.
+In the fall 2021 season, he was promoted to offensive coordinator while retaining his role as wide receivers coach.

+In 2022, Reader was hired as the running backs coach for Northern Colorado.

+After one season with Northern Colorado, Reader was hired as a quality control coach for Louisville.